Tax Advantages of Treasury Securities

 Treasury securities are treated differently than other investments for tax purposes.
 These differences provide their owners with a number of tax advantages.

-Series EE/E and I Savings Bonds
+Series EE, Series E, and Series I Savings Bonds

 Earnings on savings bonds are exempt from both state and local income taxes, while federal taxes can be deferred until the bonds are redeemed or reach final maturity, whichever comes first.
 This tax deferral applies to all interest earnings including the inflation adjustment on I bonds.